krim404/matrix_perplexity_bot/README.md

 1. `gpt.py`: This file contains the core functionality of the chatbot, including the integration with the Matrix protocol and the LLM models from Perplexity AI.

-2. `bot.py`: This file implements additional features such as user registration, token management, and email sending capabilities.
+2. `bot.py`: This file implements another chatbot, which implements user invitation to a restricted matrix server as well as token management, and email sending capabilities.

 The chatbot can handle various commands, including: